microsoft/nni/docs/HowToDebug.md

 ### nnictl

-All possible errors errors when launching NNI can be found here.
+All possible errors that happen when launching NNI can be found here.

 You can use `nnictl log stderr` to find error information.
 Or find it in `~/nni/nnictl/log/stderr`.